-If you haven’t tried stand-up paddleboarding, often referred to by its SUP acronym, you’re likely to soon as it was noted in 2013 for having the most first-time participants of any sport in the USA.
+Stand-up paddleboarding, often referred to by its SUP acronym, has burst in popularity in the past 10 years, including in the world of small ship cruising.
+Paddleboards are available aboard small ships in a number of destinations, including the Galapagos Islands.
 Stand-up paddleboards are similar to surfboards in shape, but they are propelled by the user standing up and paddling with a long, single oar.
 The sport provides great visibility down into the water and is ideal for the calm bays and shorelines accessed by small vessels around the world.
 Plus, it’s fun and fairly easy to learn with a little balance.

 Here is a look at where you can currently stand-up paddleboard on an AdventureSmith small ship cruise:

 Origin/Theory/Evolve & Letty – Galapagos’ First SUP-Equipped Cruises